 There is no cure for HPV.
 However, there are treatments for the conditions HPV can cause.
 In most cases, the infection goes away on its own.

 In this article, we discuss how HPV looks in males and females, as well as its diagnosis, treatment, and prevention.

 HPV is a group of viruses, many but not all of which are sexually-transmitted infections (STIs).
-According to The Centers for Disease Control and Prevention (CDC), HPV is the most common STI in the United States.
+According to

 People contract sexually-transmitted forms of HPV through skin-to-skin contact during vaginal, oral, or anal sex with people who have the virus.